The Life of Dolly

-These experiments were carried out at The Roslin Institute by a team led by Professor Sir Ian Wilmut.
-Because of the nature of the research, the team was made up of many different people, including scientists, embryologists, surgeons, vets and farm staff.
+These experiments were carried out at the Roslin Institute and PPL Therapeutics by a team led by Professor Sir Ian Wilmut.
+Due to the nature of the research, the team was made up of people with a range of skillsets, including scientists, embryologists, surgeons, vets and farm staff.

-Because Dolly’s DNA came from a mammary gland cell, she was named after the country singer Dolly Parton.
+Dolly was named after the country music singer Dolly Parton.

 Why was Dolly so important?

 Dolly was the first mammal to be cloned from an adult cell.
 Her birth proved that specialised cells could be used to create an exact copy of the animal they came from.

 This knowledge changed what scientists thought was possible and opened up a lot of possibilities in biology and medicine, including the development of personalised stem cells, known as iPS cells.

 However, Dolly was not the first ever cloned mammal.
 That honour belongs to another sheep which was cloned from an embryo cell and born in 1984 in Cambridge, UK.

 Two other sheep, Megan and Morag, had also been cloned from embryonic cells grown in the lab at the Roslin Institute in 1995 and a further six sheep, cloned from embryonic and foetal cells, were born at Roslin at the same time as Dolly.